buckie/cv/cv/cv.md

 :   *Hacker School*, New York, NY

     About
-      ~ Hacker School is the programmer's equivilent to a Writer's retreat.
+      ~ Hacker School is the programmer's equivalent to a Writer's retreat.
 The experience consists of 3 months of self directed work on whatever one is passionate about.
 My time was dedicated gaining a better mastery of Haskell specifically and core engineering generally – something I realized that I could not attain whilst working full time at the SEC.
 Thus, I chose to take a sabbatical from the SEC to pursue these interests full time.

     Topics
       ~ Wavelet & Fractal Based 1-Dimensional Clustering Algorithm (Python + Cython)
-      ~ Finding a bug in go's GetEnv function and comparing it to the behavior of c, node, haskell, & python ~ Bitly clone using Scotty & STM-Containers (Haskell) and React (JS) ~ Creating a database optimized for dense, write once, Time Series data domains (Haskell)
+      ~ Finding a bug in go's GetEnv function and comparing it to the behavior of C, Node, Haskell, & Python ~ Bitly clone using Scotty & STM-Containers (Haskell) and React (JS) ~ Creating a database optimized for dense, write once, Time Series data domains (Haskell)

     Languages
-      ~ Haskell, Python, JS, go, c, scala, PureScript
+      ~ Haskell, Python, JS, go, C, Scala, PureScript

     Libraries
       ~ Haskell: Parsec, Attoparsec, Vector, Lens, Scotty, STM, STM-Containers